mmcintyre1/silently-failing-blog_retired/_posts/thinkings/DRAFT-2021-03-31-100-books-in-a-year-march.md

 ### Other odds and ends
 - Hercules murdering his entire family?
 Where was that in the Disney version?
 - Pleiades, the star cluster, in Japanese is **Subaru**
+- Government spends ~1 billion on PR, [and more than half of that is from the Pentagon](https://reason.com/2016/10/10/the-pentagon-accounts-for-more-than-half/)

 ### Nice New Words